 1. House Counsel – Current Status.
 A lawyer who qualifies and is admitted and licensed as a House Counsel shall limit his or her practice including legal representation only to the business of his or her employers.
-House Counsel are not permitted to practice law generally by appearing in court or offering legal services or advice to the public.
+A House Counsel is not permitted to practice law generally by appearing in court or offering legal services or advice to the public.
 A House Counsel may be considered in Good Standing.
 In order to remain on current status, you must pay the current Active Status fee (but no fees for the Client Security Fund).
 The current annual fee is $425.
 You also must satisfy your primary licensing jurisdiction’s continuing legal education requirements.
-Utah Rule of Admission 14-720.
+Utah Rule of Admission 14-719.

 2. Inactive Lawyers Providing Legal Services for Legal Services Organizations.
 A lawyer who qualifies for this status may practice law only in accordance with Supreme Court approved Rule 14-803.
 See licensing category “#4 Inactive”, above for licensing requirements.

 3. Military Lawyers.
 A military lawyer licensed in another jurisdiction and in good standing may qualify to practice law before the Utah courts upon application and approval under Supreme Court approved Rule 14-804.
 You must pay a $10 processing fee and your limited license shall be terminated when you end active duty military service in Utah or when you no longer meet the requirements to practice under the applicable rule.